karanchinch10/Bank-Marketing-Campaign-ML/README.md

 Also focus on to get important features which dominate most to define weather new customer will accept the offer or not?

 ![Semantic description of image](banking-marketing1.jpg "Image Title")

-## Content:
+## Contents :
-This Dataset contains information of 10000+ bank customers data
+- Dataset contains Total 17 columns/Features
-## Dataset contains Total 17 columns/Features :
+- This Dataset contains information of 10000+ bank customers data
 ### Bank Client Data
 * 1 - **age** : Age of customer(numeric)
 * 2 - **job** : Job Type (categorical: 'admin.','blue-collar','entrepreneur','housemaid','management','retired','self-employed','services','student','technician','unemployed','unknown')